HardisonCo/.github/international/kuwait/kw-health/hms-agt/index.md

 ## Integration Points

-This document outlines how HMS-AGT is integrated with kw_Health systems in Kuwait.
+This document outlines how HMS-AGT is integrated with kw-health systems in Kuwait.